jayagonoy/lia/README.md

 ## Issues

 * SVG not working for IE [<9]
-* <details> not working for majority of browsers, using polyfill
+* <details> not working for majority of browsers, using polyfill for that.